AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-configuration.md

 >[!NOTE]
 >
 >When configuring the glob property, please note that it should match the query parameter name.
-For example, if we want to ignore the "p1" parameter from the following URL `http://example.com/path/test.html?p1=test&p2=v2`, then the glob property should be:
+For example, if you want to ignore the "p1" parameter from the following URL `http://example.com/path/test.html?p1=test&p2=v2`, then the glob property should be:
 > `/0002 { /glob "p1" /type "allow" }`

 The following example causes Dispatcher to ignore all parameters, except the `nocache` parameter.
 As such, request URLs that include the `nocache` parameter are never cached by the dispatcher: